 Write an answer of one to two paragraphs that clearly outlines your decision and provides factual evidence for why it was made.

 After collecting facts and researching the pros and cons of using bottled water, the decision has been made to ban all plastic water bottles and its production.
 There are multiple reasons for this decision.
 Firstly, Bottled water leads to water shortage.
 Manufacturing water bottles require huge amounts of water.
 It takes three to five liters of water to produce every one-liter plastic bottle(Canadians.org).
 The demand for bottled- water is also contributing to the water crisis many regions are currently experiencing.
 Additionally, the manufacturing and transportation of bottled water require a huge amount of fossil fuel and emit large amounts of greenhouse gas emission, which contributes to the already changing climate.
 The waste produced by plastic bottles is an also a contributing factor to the destruction of the environment.
 Only as much as 50% of the plastic bottles are recycled.
 The remaining usually end up in landfills, which in Ontario, cannot make use of all the bottles left.
 Lastly, bottled-water is not up to safety standards as municipal drinking water, despite the promising advertisements claiming bottled-water is safe the tap water.
 In Ontario, water-bottling plants are inspected once three years, while municipal water reservoirs are inspected multiple times-both during and after treatment.
 As such, it is reasonable to believe banning plastic water bottle, and its production will be beneficial to our provinces environment, natural resource reserve, and the health of our citizens.

+opinion is clearly stated 1/1

+supporting facts 5/6 (cost comparison is missing)

+references 1/2

+APA format should be used for all references not just urls

+Other sources of information?

 References: